I recently started drinking Soylent 2.0, much to the chagrin of my wife and many other people in my life.

 My second bottle of Coffiest (a few days later) went down like a dream.
 Instead of burnt popcorn, I really was able to notice and appreciate the coffee flavor.
 The texture was about the same as Soylent Original.
 I enjoyed the taste a lot and my stomach was a lot happier with the second bottle.

-I haven't even mentioned the boost in energy after drinking Soylent Coffiest, which was very noticeable and definitely on par with a big cup of coffee.
+I haven't even mentioned the boost in energy after drinking Soylent Coffiest (Amazon link), which was very noticeable and definitely on par with a big cup of coffee.

 Overall, I really enjoyed Soylent Coffiest and am happily working my way through the rest of the pack.
 You just can't beat the convenience of a nutritionally balanced meal in a bottle, especially when it includes caffeine.

 Why Soylent Coffiest is good for working out

 I mentioned earlier in my Coffiest review that I initially tried Soylent as something of a pre-workout meal, thinking all the rich micronutrients and a good balance of protein, carbs, and fat would help me while lifting weights in the gym.

 I definitely found myself pleasantly surprised by how satiated I felt after drinking Soylent, and how well that translated to energy in the gym.

 Coffiest may even be an improvement on the whole concept of using Soylent as a pre-workout.
 It's got all the nutritional value, obviously, but the added caffeine is a nice boost if you're headed into a heavy lifting or cardio session.

 It's definitely worth a try.
 And not only that, but anyone who's tracking their calories and nutrition carefully (whether to lose weight or gain muscle) can definitely benefit from a convenient, pre-packaged meal like Soylent.